ColasNahaboo/advent-of-code-my-solutions/go/2023/days/d06/README.md

 $l=t(d-t) \implies -t^2+dt$

-So, the winning times $w$ are the ones that can generate a distance $r$, equal to the current record + 1.
+So, the winning times $w$ are the ones that can generate a distance $r$, equal or greater to the current record + 1.

 $-t^2+dt=r \implies -t^2+dt-r=0$